 NOTE 1: For the VAL server (or SEAL LM client) which unsubscribed all the events of the spatial map, the SEAL LM server removes the VAL server (or SEAL LM client) completely from the subscriber list of the spatial map.
 In this case, step 3) will not be initiated.

 3) When an event is detected, the SEAL LM server notifies the VAL servers (or SEAL LM clients) which subscribed the corresponding event.
-Spatial map notification message includes the information on the detected triggering event, e.g. added or removed objects, position or direction changes of the objects in the spatial map etc.
+Spatial map notification message includes the information on the detected triggering event, e.g. added or removed objects, position or direction changes of the objects in the spatial map, added or updated or removed layer information, etc.

 NOTE 2: Further triggering events and triggering criteria etc. will be defined in the normative work phase.